Do You Need a License To Drive a Boat

 Where Can I Get a Boating License?

 You can usually get a boating license from your local Department of Motor Vehicles (DMV).
-Additionally, many states offer online courses that can help you prepare for the boating safety exam.
+Many states offer online courses that can help you prepare for the boating safety exam.
 Once you have passed the exam, you will receive your license in the mail.

 What Are the Requirements for Operating a Boat Safely?